promet/text_resize/README.txt

 -------

 Text Resize should work fine with either Garland or Zen-based themes.
 If it's not working for your installation, you may need to change the div that's being resized.
 Please use the administration form for Text Resize to customize.
+More customization tips can be found in the help for the module.
+You'll find the help at /admin/help/text_resize.

 Support
 -------